-The ballot will be conducted by the clerk of court before the judge, crown, defence and the accused.
-The clerk will select 15 names from the ballot bowl to be the jury and a further number of names to be substitute jurors.
-You will be contacted by a member of SCTS staff who will confirm if you have been selected for jury service or not.
-If you have been selected you will be asked to attend the following day and you will be given a time to attend.
+The ballot will be conducted by the clerk of court before the Sheriff, Procurator Fiscal, Defence solicitor and the accused.
+The clerk will select 15 names from the ballot bowl to be the jury and a further number of names to be substitute jurors, should they be required.

+Once the ballot is completed if you have been selected you will be contacted by a member of SCTS staff who will confirm you have been selected for jury service.
+You will be asked to attend the jury centre the following day, and you will be given a time to attend.
 It is important that you arrive at the time given to you by the member of SCTS staff.